nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 date: 2024-01-09T08:18:56-04:00
 draft: false
 seo_title: "Housing creates health"
-seo_description: "TBD"
+seo_description: "A data story about how quality and affordable housing enhances public health"
 tags:
-categories: ["internal"]
+categories: ["housing", "social", "childhealth", "neighborhoods"]
-keywords: ["how we work", "civic service design", "design", "technology"]
+keywords: ["housing", "income inequality", "eviction"]
-image: ds-heat.jpg
+image: ds-housing-health_WillSteacy.jpg
-photocredit: "Michael Appleton/Mayoral Photography Office"
+photocredit: "Will Steacy/NYC & Company"
 ---

 In 2020, the NYC Health Department held a series of Community Conversations with residents and local stakeholders across 26 neighborhoods in the city.
 In these conversations New Yorkers share the personal stories that illuminate priorities for bridging the gap between public health and communities: how to build healthier neighborhoods, healthier childhoods and more, from the people that impact most.
 This is one part of a three-part series on how <strong>economic stability, public space, and housing</strong> create health.